Friday, October 18, 2024

 "Foreigner", automatic citizenship

-While Jeffrey Kitingan and Sabahan is against children of illegally deemed Projek IC Biru holders remain as citizen, yet Syed Saddiq insist children of stateless permanent residence be awarded automatic citizenship.
-Is he planning to run for office in West Coast of Sabah?
+While Jeffrey Kitingan and Sabahans are against children of illegally deemed Projek IC Biru holders to remain as citizen, yet Syed Saddiq insist children of stateless permanent residence be awarded automatic citizenship

-While, Eric Paulsen and Lawyer for Liberty were their typical hair splitting argument to seek the utopian perfection for more definitive interpretation of "foreigners" mode to call for the rejection of the amendment.
+While, Eric Paulsen and Lawyer for Liberty were in their typical hair splitting argument to seek the utopian perfection for a more definitive interpretation of "foreigners" mode to call for the rejection of the amendment.

-They should be reminded that Rome is not built in a day.
-He should not seek refuge behind the Orang Asli and insulting and racially intended term of Orang Asal.
+And Eric should not seek refuge behind the Orang Asli and insulting and racially intended term of Orang Asal.
 He is neither nor.
+Perhaps slant-eyed Scandinavian.

 Same argument from legal activists which were former PKR politicians and supporters.
 Wake-up to realpolitik.
 One can't have the cake and eat it too.
 Go join PN.

 Leadership is prioritising.
-Saifuddin has certainly priotised well.
+Saifuddin has prioritised well.

-He can now move on to other important problems such as the Rohingya, border anf entry point leakages, drug abuse and rising crime including kidnapping of children for organs and prostitution.
+He can now move on to other more important problems such as the Rohingya, border anf entry point leakages, drug abuse and rising crime including kidnapping of children for organs and prostitution.

 No comments: